-The teenager was criticized for being out of shape by Louis van Gaal shortly after his arrival from Southampton but is now looking forward after battling back to full fitness.Luke Shaw has labelled his first weeks as a Manchester United player as "crazy" as he prepares to make his Old Trafford debut against Valencia.
+The teenager was criticised for being out of shape by Louis van Gaal shortly after his arrival from Southampton but is now looking forward after battling back to full fitness

-The 19-year-old has since missed out on a place in the starting XI, with a resurgent Ashley Young preferred at left wing back, and faces a battle to be selected for United's Premier League opener against Swansea City on Aug.
-16.
+The 19-year-old has since missed out on a place in the starting XI, with a resurgent Ashley Young preferred at left wing-back, and faces a battle to be selected for United's Premier League opener against Swansea City on August 16.

-Shaw also admits that he has been impressed with the thoroughness of his manager as the club looks to build on its International Champions Cup win and chase other honors.
+And Shaw admits that he has been impressed with the thoroughness of his manager as they look to build on their International Champions Cup win and chase further honours.

 "Every game is serious.
 We want to improve as a team and the way we can do that is going into the game properly by using the scouts to discover what they are like and see how we are going to play against them.